krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - Pros: supports static routes or BGP peering and routing.
   - Cons: is dependent on an Internet connection.
   - How: create an AWS managed VPN by creating a virtual private gateway, also known as a VWG on AWS and a customer gateway on the on-premises side.
+  - VPN Site-to-Site , HA AWS-OnPrem:
+    - Two Customer Gateway devices preferably in different data centers
+    - Two VPN connection from the same VGW but to different CGWs
+    - On-premises Connectivity is configured at VPC level
+  - VPN using Transit Gateway:
+    - Use Transit Gateway to terminate VPN Connection
+    - Share the same VPN connection with multiple VPCs
 - __Direct Connect__:
   - What: dedicated network connection over private lines straight into the AWS backbone.
   - When: requires a large network link into AWS.
 When you have a lot of resources and services being used by corporate users in your data center or your office.
   - Pros: predictable network performance and potential bandwidth cost reduction if you use the right volume of traffic.
 And you get up to 10 or 100 gigabits per second of provisioned connections.
 Supports BGP peering and routing.
   - Cons: may require additional telecom and hosting provider relationships and network setups.
 So, that can take a bit of time and cost to configure.
   - How: work with your data center networking provider to connect into the AWS locations and then you create virtual interfaces for accessing services on AWS.
+  - Bypass internet with a dedicated link between on-premises and AWS
+  - Cloud is an extension of your datacenter – access using private IP
+  - Consistent network performance and throughput
+  - For HA, use multiple DX Locations or use a backup VPN over the internet
+  - Complex setup:
+    - AWS has 100+ Direct Connect locations worldwide.
+Choose the one closest to your data center.
+    - Access resources in any of the AWS regions
+    - For Critical workloads, use two Direct Connect locations (location or device failure)
 - __Combine Direct Connect and a VPN connection__: In this case, you're actually using a VPN connection over your Direct Connect link.
 Why would you do that?
 Well, you get an encrypted tunnel over your Direct Connect connection.
 So, it's more secure in theory at least than Direct Connect alone.
 - __VPN CloudHub__
   - What: connect your locations in a hub and spoke manner using AWS's Virtual Private Gateway.
 So, it's VPN connections from multiple office locations or multiple data centers that you might have.